vmmc2/vmmc2/README.md

 --------------------------------------------------------------------------------

 ### About Me
-* Hello, there!
+* Hello there!
 My main interests in Computer Science are:
   * Algorithms & Data Structures
   * Theoretical Computer Science
   * Compilers and Programming Languages